The owner of Two Hands Healing and Creative Arts, Andee Graves is a crochet designer, writer, artist and teacher.

 She combines a life-long passion for crocheting, sewing, and crafting with a strong interest in mathematics.
 Andee also teaches and writes about crochet techniques, designing, and healthy crafting practices for her blog and other online publications.

 She launched her independent pattern line M2H Designs in Fall 2010.
-Andee lives in the mountains of Colorado with her husband and two sons.
+Andee lives in the mountains of Colorado with her family and an evolving menagerie of 4-legged friends.

 Background and Training